 I’m not sure if you’re in the UK but noise pollution can be reported to your local authority and there may be something they can do to help.

-A: It sounds as if you need to return to your optician to have the glasses fitted properly.
+A: Glasses hurt ears, generally, when they have not been fitted properly.
+It sounds as if you need to return to your optician to have them adjusted.
 They may be too tight.

 An optician will be able to warm a plastic frame slightly to bend it into a more comfortable shape.